-While at Cambridge I somehow (perhaps introduced by Laurence Picken—or was it Denis Twitchett?) managed to get an invitation to tea with Sir Harold Bailey (see also here), eminent scholar of ancient Central Asian philology.
+Around 1975, while “studying” at Cambridge, I somehow managed to get an invitation to tea with Sir Harold Bailey (see also here), eminent scholar of ancient Central Asian philology.
+I guess it was Laurence Picken, or Denis Twitchett, who made the introduction.

-Sitting me down at his side, he at once embarked on a lengthy discourse about medieval Khotanese texts.
+Sitting me down at his side, Sir Harold at once embarked on a lengthy discourse about medieval Khotanese texts, peering at a jumble of manuscripts on the desk before us.
 His only companion was his cat, whom he also addressed periodically, without modifying either his gaze or his measured academic tone.

 Before I could assure him that I was fine with my cup of tea, he went on,